-- 1) To be eligible for participation, the student-athlete must maintain a "C" overall grade and a passing grade in each subject.
+1) To be eligible for participation, the student-athlete must maintain a "C" overall grade and a passing grade in each subject.
 This will be checked every Monday on a weekly basis during the season.
 If a student-athlete falls below these requirements they will become ineligible for participation until the following Monday's weekly review.
 If, at this time the criterion is met, the student will become eligible to participate.
 A grace week will be given the first time the student-athlete does not meet the standards.
-There will be one grace period per athletic season. - 2) The student must earn a passing grade in each subject at the conclusion of each grading period.
+There will be one grace period per athletic season.

+- 2) The student must earn a passing grade in each subject at the conclusion of each grading period.
 If a student-athlete fails any subject, they will be ineligible for the entire nine-week period.
 In order to become eligible after a nine-week ineligible period, the student-athlete must pass all of their classes that grading period.
 The student-athlete may request in writing to the Athletic Director, a mid-term review at which time the ineligible students grades will be reviewed and evaluated.
 If significant improvement has been made, the student may be granted a mid-term waiver and may become eligible to participate beginning the sixth week of the quarter.
-This written request must be issued to the Athletic Director before the end of the fifth week of the grading period. - a) Grades 8: If a 8th grade student-athlete fails a class the fourth quarter they will begin the first quarter of their 9th grade year on academic/extra-curricular probation and will be eligible to participate in extra-curricular activities.
-This student will follow the process above, beginning throughout the quarter. - b) The student-athlete must be in attendance on the day of each contest or practice.
+This written request must be issued to the Athletic Director before the end of the fifth week of the grading period. - a) If a 8th grade student-athlete fails a class the fourth quarter they will begin the first quarter of their 9th grade year on academic/extra-curricular probation and will be ineligible to participate in extra-curricular activities.
+This student will follow the process above, beginning the first week of the 1st quarter and continuing throughout the quarter.

+This process is also applied to students entering 7th and 8th grade for fall athletics.
+A failing class 4th quarter of the previous school year, makes a student ineligible to participate in the fall.
+Students may participate in practices prior to school starting but may not participate in competitions.
+A review of grades will be conducted two weeks into the school year to redetermine eligibility. - b) The student-athlete must be in attendance on the day of each contest or practice.
 Doctor appointments, etc., must be excused in advance by the Principal.
-Missing an entire class or more for illness or an unexcused reason means ineligibility for that day.
-The Principal will make the final determination. - c) On the school day following extra-curricular activities, the student-athlete must be in school on time, unless an emergency arises.
-Since the academic day takes precedence over extra-curricular activities, anyone who is habitually tardy or absent the day following a contest will be limited in future extra-curricular participation and, if necessary, dropped from the team. - d) A physical examination must be on file in the Athletic Director's office in order to participate in practice sessions and games. - e) Both the Acknowledgement and Participant/Parent Permission forms must be signed by the appropriate persons and on file with school personnel in order to participate in practice sessions.
-The
+Missing an entire class or more for illness or a unexcused reason means ineligibility for that day.
+The Principal will make the final determination. - c) On the student-athlete must be in school on time, precedence over extra-curricular activities, contest will be limited in future dropped from the team.